La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 Time series forecasting is a quantitative meathod of analysing data over periods of time with the purpose of predict future trends and patterns.
 This R App aims to make an easily manageable tool while providing useful and informative analysis utilising a hybrid approach combining the GARCH (generalized autoregressive conditional heteroskedasticity) and K-NN (k-nearest neighbors) time-series methods.

 ## Features:
+- Stock Price Forecasting
+- Volatility Dynamics Analysis and Forecasting
+- Annualized Sharpe, VaR
+- Black Scholes Model and European Option Pricing, this can be changed by adjusting the pricing formula.